Ranked: The 25 Best Road Trip Movies Ever Made

 Little Miss Sunshine (2006)

 Little Miss Sunshine was a true gem that can be funny, poignant, heartwarming, and even sad.
-It starts with a family on their way to a beauty pageant in Redondo Beach, CA from their house in Albuquerque, NM.
-The movie could have been bad, with characters that are self-involved and whose own self-worth is always set in their work or studies.
-Little Miss Sunshine‘s screenplay was written by first-time writer Michael Arndt (who went onto writing Toy Story 3 ––which should have ended there), who elevates the characters into something heartfelt and very real.
+It starts with a family on their way to a beauty pageant in Redondo Beach, CA, from their house in Albuquerque, NM.
+The movie could have been bad, with self-involved characters and whose own self-worth is always set in their work or studies.
+First-time writer Michael Arndt wrote little Miss Sunshine’s screenplay (who wrote Toy Story 3 ––which should have ended there), elevating the characters into something heartfelt and genuine.
 The scene with Alan Arkin’s Grandfather Edwin telling his only granddaughter Olive (a seriously adorable 7-year-old Abigail Breslin) that she’s beautiful single-handedly won him the Best Supporting Actor award of Eddie Murphy at the 79th Academy Awards.

 Tommy Boy (1995)

 The late Chris Farley was a bowling ball in a china shop if there ever was one.
 His collaboration with David Spade was a successful one, starring in Saturday Night Live together, that ended with a less successful comedy, Black Sheep.
-Tommy Boy became a fraternity film mainstay for the younger members of Generation-Y and early Millennial males across the United States quoting the film endlessly of the shenanigans as Tommy Callahan travels across the country to save the family business from being sold to Zalinsky Auto Parts (a wonderfully over the top Dan Akroyd).
-I was a member of Phi Kappa Sigma and I imagine I can still do a mean Fat Guy in a Little Coat impression (that I was forced to do in my fraternity pledge days) if given the opportunity.
+Tommy Boy became a fraternity film mainstay for the younger members of Generation-Y and early Millennial males across the United States.
+They quoted the film endlessly of the shenanigans as Tommy Callahan travels across the country to save the family business.
+His mission?
+Trying to stop Zalinsky Auto Parts (a wonderfully over the top Dan Akroyd).
+I was a member of Phi Kappa Sigma, and I imagine I can still do a mean Fat Guy in a Little Coat impression (that I was forced to do in my fraternity pledge days) if given the opportunity.